Staging a Bedroom: Design Tips to Help You Get the Offer of Your Dreams

 Some homeowners take style up a notch by turning their closets into a designer display showroom.
 “If you’re going to do a display of handbags, put two or three on a shelf, [rather than] 15 handbags,” says Alden.

-• Arrange your shoes on shelves, but leave plenty of space between each pair (think upscale department store shoe department!).
+- Arrange your shoes on shelves, but leave plenty of space between each pair (think upscale department store shoe department!).

-• “Leave a foot of space between items on hangers, and spread out your clothing.”
+- “Leave a foot of space between items on hangers, and spread out your clothing.”

-• Keep the floor as clear as possible to give the illusion of additional space.
+- Keep the floor as clear as possible to give the illusion of additional space.

-• “Make sure dirty clothes are in a hamper, Alden says.
+- “Make sure dirty clothes are in a hamper,” Alden says.
 “Nobody wants to see anybody’s dirty clothes.”

 Final Thoughts on Staging a Bedroom

-Staging a bedroom should evoke an ambiance of a spa-like sanctuary that your buyer can enter and “melt from the day.”
+Staging a bedroom should evoke the ambiance of a spa-like sanctuary that your buyer can enter and “melt from the day.”
 White fluffy pillows, neutral soothing colors, and a clean and comfortable atmosphere should take precedence over showing your personal taste, a computer on a desk, or books piled atop chairs or dressers.
 “Keep it simple; keep it very lean as accessories go,” says Alden.

 Header Image Source: (Logan Nolin / Unsplash)